-Properly executed votes by proxy received prior to our 2007 Annual Shareholders' Meeting or at our Annual Shareholders' Meeting on June 14, 2007 or at any adjournment(s) or postponement(s) thereof will be counted by Broadridge Financial Solutions, Inc., our Inspector of Elections.
-If a shareholder specifies how their proxy-vote is to be cast on any business to come before the meeting, such proxy-vote will be voted in accordance with such specifications.
+Properly executed votes by proxy received prior to our 2008 Annual Shareholders' Meeting or at our Annual Shareholders' Meeting on June 18, 2008 or at any adjournment(s) or postponement(s) thereof will be counted by Broadridge Financial Solutions, Inc., our Inspector of Elections.
+If a shareholder specifies how such shareholder's proxy-vote is to be cast on any business to come before the meeting, such proxy-vote will be voted in accordance with such specifications.
 If no specification is made on a properly executed proxy-card, the shareholder's vote by proxy will be voted "FOR" each of our 3 proposals as consistent with the recommendations made by our Board of Directors.